-BEF and the Resnick Center for Herbert Bayer Studies organize the 2nd Annual Art Days at Basalt Elementary School.
+BEF announces the 3rd Annual Art Days at Basalt Elementary School.
 This program brings local organizations into the school for hands-on, creative experiences that inspire K-4 students while giving teachers valuable planning time.
-Held on early-release Wednesdays in March and April, it fosters artistic exploration, cultural enrichment, and hands-on learning.
-A special thank you to all the participating non-profits!
+Held on early-release Wednesdays in April and May, it fosters artistic exploration, cultural enrichment, and hands-on learning.

-April 2nd – 1st Grade
+April 8 â 2nd Grade

-April 9th – Kindergarten
+April 22 â Kindergarten

 Thank you to our Art Days non-profit partners

-Inspired by the words of our founder, Elizabeth Paepcke, ACES’ mission is “educating for environmental responsibility.”
+Inspired by the words of our founder, Elizabeth Paepcke, ACESâ mission is âeducating for environmental responsibility.â

 Aspen Center for Environmental Studies (ACES) is a nonprofit environmental education center.
 Since 1968, ACES has inspired a life-long commitment to the earth by providing innovative and immersive programming for all ages.
 We have three locations: Hallam Lake, Rock Bottom Ranch, and Catto Center at Toklat.
 Our programs focus on ecological literacy, regenerative agriculture, forest and ecosystem health, land restoration, and environmental leadership.